Sauna & Pool

 Future of the Pool

-An Aquatics Program Development working group will identify options for a robust aquatics program that meets the needs of our students, community members, partner organizations, and campus renewal.
+An Aquatics Program Development working group identified options for an aquatics program that could meet the needs of our students, community members, partner organizations, and campus renewal.

 If you would like additional information, please contact Ray Finn, Assistant Director of Recreation, at email@example.com or (360) 867-6528.